Bello FiGo: Life and career

 Bello FiGo's songs are done in an intentionally poor style called "trash rap" because of the low technical-stylistic quality of his rap music accompanied by bizarre, surreal, satirical and often grammatically incorrect lyrics.
-His music videos, published only on YouTube, have totaled millions of views (for example, the song "Non Pago Affitto" has as of January 2021 over 30 million views) and have made Bello FiGo a phenomenon of the Internet in Italy.
+His music videos, published only on YouTube, have totaled millions of views (for example, the song "Non pago affitto", a parody of D4L 's song Laffy Taffy, has as of January 2021 over 30 million views) and have made Bello FiGo a phenomenon of the Internet in Italy.